FedVS: Straggler-Resilient and Privacy-Preserving Vertical Federated Learning for Split Models: Acknowledgement

 \section{Acknowledgement}

-This work is in part supported by the National Nature Science Foundation of China (NSFC) Grant 62106057, Foshan HKUST Projects FSUST20-FYTRI04B, and Guangzhou Science and Technology City-University Joint Project 2023A03J0151.
+This work is in part supported by the National Nature Science Foundation of China (NSFC) Grant 62106057, Guangzhou Municipal Science and Technology Guangzhou-HKUST(GZ) Joint Project 2023A03J0151 and Project 2023A03J0011, Foshan HKUST Projects FSUST20-FYTRI04B, and Guangdong Provincial Key Lab of Integrated Communication, Sensing and Computation for Ubiquitous Internet of Things.